michaelyfan/corbii-web/README.md

   # call from client. student doc (classrooms/{classroomId}/users/{userId}) is deleted (deleteStudent in teacherapi)
   # Functions trigger -- all classSpacedRepData with this classroomId and with this userId is deleted (done)
   # Functions trigger -- this student's reference to the classroom (student doc data().classrooms) is deleted (done)
-* remove periods of the classroom
+* remove periods of the classroom (deletePeriod in Functions)
   # client calls Functions
-  # Functions verifies that teacher is teacher of that classroom
+  # Functions verifies that teacher is teacher of that classroom (done)
-  # Functions checks that no students in this class are assigned to this period
+  # Functions checks that no students in this class are assigned to this period (done)
-    # if yes, then delete period. classroom doc update, and send success to client
+    # if yes, then delete period. classroom doc update, and send success to client (done)
-    # if no, send reject to client
+    # if no, send reject to client (done)
 * classroom deletion
   # client calls Functions
   # Functions verifies that teacher is teacher of that classroom